Those Who Fear

 Those Who Fear, also known as TWF, was an American Christian metal band hailing from Pittsburgh, Pennsylvania, who were established in 2005.
 The groups' current label imprint is Facedown Records.
 In 2013, the band came out with a studio album called Unholy Anger.
 Their second studio album was issued in 2014, titled Death Sentence.
-Their third and Final album, State of Mind, was released in 2016.
+Their third and final album, State of Mind, was released in 2016.

 Background

 In 2005, the band started in Pittsburgh, Pennsylvania with core members: vocalist John Healy and their two lead guitarists, Luke Healy and Trevor Kope.
 However, the group have gone through many membership changes.
-At first, the outfit included bassist Scott Buechner, who left the group after the Legacy extended play was released.
-Two new members were added: drummer Josh Miller and the bassist replacement Josh Ziegler.
-Nevertheless, the outfit went through a change again prior to Death Sentence being released with Jacob Wilder replacing the departed Josh Miller on drums.
+At first, the outfit included bassist Scott Buechner, who left the group after Legacy extended play was released.
+Two new members were added: drummer Josh Miller and bassist replacement Josh Ziegler.
+The outfit went through a change again prior to Death Sentence being released with Jacob Wilder replacing the departed Josh Miller on drums.
 Also, bassist Josh Ziegler left the band, then returned later that year.
 The band released their third album, State of Mind on December 9, 2016.
 The band performed their final show at Facedown Fest 2017.